JADES: A large population of obscured, narrow line AGN at high redshift: Discussion

 \subsection{Contribution of AGN host galaxies to the UV luminosity function}

 With this new selection of a large sample of Type-2 AGN, we can now investigate the contribution of AGN host galaxies to the UV luminosity function at high redshifts.
-We explore the redshift range 4--6, as this is poorly explored in the literature before JWST.
+We explore the redshift range 4--6, as this is poorly explored in the literature before JWST and it is a redshift range in which we have good statistics.

 Since the selection function for allocating targets in JADES is complex, it is hard to derive the volume density of AGN host galaxies as a function of the UV luminosity based on the number of AGN that we have identified.
 More importantly, we do not have high enough statistics to derive a proper luminosity function.
 Therefore, we make the simplified assumption that the spectroscopic selection function has not preferentially favoured or disfavoured galaxies hosting AGN.
-We estimate the contribution of AGN host galaxies to the UV luminosity function simply as the fraction of AGN identified in UV luminosity bins.
+As discussed above, as the continuum luminosity is dominated by stellar light (and `normal' star forming galaxies at such high redshifts are also strong line emitters), the JADES spectroscopic sample should not be biased in favour or against AGN.
+Additionally, the JADES selection function, at least for its `HST-deep' tier (programme 1210), is fairly similar to the selection function used by \cite{Bouwens21} for inferring the UV luminosity function.
+Given these considerations, we estimate the contribution of AGN host galaxies to the UV luminosity function simply as the fraction of AGN identified relative to the parent spectroscopically selected population, in UV luminosity bins.

 We choose the parameterised luminosity function from \cite{Bouwens21} as the reference luminosity function, choosing a median redshift of our type-2 AGN at z=4--6 of z$_{\rm median}\sim5.5$ (14 objects in total).